 Sadly, Jim passed away on March 24, 2010 in New York City.
 Although he never had children, he quipped that his work was his legacy: "I have no kids.
 My photographs are my children."

 ; an honorary Grammy® presented to individuals for nonperformance contributions to the music industry.
 The award was bestowed upon the Jim Marshall Estate in 2014 in recognition of Marshall's unprecedented chronicling of music history from the 1950s through the early 2000s.

 Marshall saw himself as an anthropologist and a journalist, visually recording the changing times and the explosion of creativity and celebrity of the ’60s and ’70s.
-He immersed himself in that world more than any other photographer and, in doing so, emerged an icon for a new generation of music, art, and photography lovers.
+He immersed himself in that world more than any other photographer and, in doing so, emerged as an icon for a new generation of music, art, and photography lovers.
 His images employed a minimum of artifice to document people and events.
-Not interested in conventional beauty or technical perfection, Marshall sought to capture character: the simple truth of whom a person is.
+Not interested in conventional beauty or technical perfection, Marshall sought to capture character: The simple truth of whom a person is.
 His photo essays on civil rights and political unrest are a testament to his concern for the human condition.

 Jim Marshall Photography LLC was established with the primary goal to preserve and protect Marshall’s extraordinary legacy as a discerning photojournalist and a pioneer of rock-and-roll photography.
 The estate is continuing the legacy of Jim Marshall through sales and licensing, exhibitions, publishing, and the development of a comprehensive catalog as a reference for the totality of his life's work.

-continue to print and release any of the photographs that Marshall himself once made available, ensuring the rarity and importance of the signed pieces that he produced during his lifetime.
-Instead they have chosen to selectively release small, "Estate Authorized" limited editions of images that have never previously been available, and which are specifically relevant to the exclusive exhibitions, publications, and events that result from their projects.
+continue to print and release any of the photographs that Marshall himself once made available, ensuring the rarity and importance of the signed pieces that he produced during his lifetime (now referred to as "Lifetime Photographs").
+Instead they have chosen to selectively release small, "Estate Authorized" limited editions of images.
+These are images that were never previously available, and which are specifically relevant to the exclusive exhibitions, publications, and events that result from their projects.